vapor/docs/2.0/docs/fluent/getting-started.md

 !!! note
     Don't forget to add `import FluentProvider` (or your other database provider) to the top of your Swift files.

 Fluent ships with SQLite by default.
-You can use SQLite to quickly scaffolding your application with the in-memory database it provides.
+You can use SQLite to quickly scaffold your application with the in-memory database it provides.
 This is enabled by default in Vapor's default template.
 To learn more about configuring your database, check out the available [drivers](#drivers).

 ## Creating a Model